 Comment to the 2025 Amendments

-Rule 2(b) provides that the Arizona Rules of Civil Procedure (“Civil Rules”) apply to proceedings in the Tax Court.
-Parties to Tax Court cases should look to the Civil Rules for directions and guidance on many subjects and procedures, including commencing a proceeding, motions, pretrial procedures, parties, disclosure, discovery, trials, judgment, and remedies.
+Because most of the Civil Rules apply in Tax Court, see Rule 2(b), parties to Tax Court cases should look to the Civil Rules for direction on subjects including commencing a proceeding, motions, pretrial procedures, parties, disclosure, discovery, trial, judgment, and remedies.

 Rule 3.
-Tax Court clerk
+Tax Court Clerk

-The Clerk of the Superior Court in Maricopa County (“Clerk”) will assign a deputy superior court clerk to serve as the Tax Court clerk (“Tax Court clerk.”).
+The Clerk of the Superior Court in Maricopa County (“Clerk”) will assign a deputy Superior Court clerk to serve as the Tax Court clerk (“Tax Court Clerk.”).

 Part II.
 Filing Documents in Tax Court

 Rule 4.
-Caption.
+Caption

 Title of the Court.
 The court title used in the caption of documents filed in the Tax Court is two lines, as follows: